galikbence/genome_annotation/README.md

      4. RUN THE SCRIPT optimize_augustus.pl

+     We will use spliced alignments of de novo assembled transcriptome short reads (RNA-Seq) and spliced alignments of protein sequences against the assembled genomic sequence.

      You can find more detailed information in the training manual.

+  Also, we should prepare hints that the gene prediction tool can incorporate.
+It  will change the likelihood of gene structures candidates.
+Therefore, the algorithm will tend to predict gene structures that are in agreement with the hints.

   ## 3. Repeat modelling & masking